Ned is instructed in a wide variety of work, in particular across all planning and environmental law contexts.

 - Case note on Newhaven Port and Properties Ltd v East Sussex CC, RWLR 2012, May(15.3), 207-215

-- The Habitats Directive: how to deal with candidate SACs and potential SPAs? (with Gregory Jones QC) (March 2011, to be published as part of collection by Hart Publishing)
+- How to deal with candidate SACs and potential SPAs? (with Gregory Jones QC) chapter in The Habitats Directive (Hart Publishing, 2012)

 - Contributor to The Law of Regulatory Enforcement and Sanctions (Norris and Phillips eds.)
 (Oxford University Press, February 2011), the leading textbook on the Regulatory Enforcement and Sanctions Act 2008

 - Chapter on public participation in UK CCS planning and consent procedures (with Meyric Lewis) in Carbon Capture and Storage: Emerging Legal and Regulatory Issues (Havercroft, Macrory and Stewart eds.)
 (Hart Publishing, July 2011)

 - Update: planning SJ (2009) 153/47 25 (with Gregory Jones)

 - Chapter on UK implementation in The Aarhus Convention at Ten: Interactions and Tensions between Conventional International Law and EU Environmental Law (Europa Law Publishing, November 2009) (with Prof. Richard Macrory)

 - Costs, Protective Costs and Environmental Cases: The Ongoing Saga E-law 52 (July 2009) 7

 - The new European Marine Strategy Directive (legislative note) Env.
 L. Rev. 2008, 10(3), 218-224

 Lambeth London Borough Council has determined that an application to register the Undercroft on the South Bank as a town or ...

 This day-long conference will involve critical examination of the operation of the SEA directive.